Angelo Mathews: Captaincy second term (2018)

 On 9 January 2018, Mathews was reappointed as the captain for Sri Lanka in One Day Internationals and Twenty20 Internationals for the second time less than six months after he resigned from the position.
 He stepped down from captaincy at the end of the Zimbabwe tour of Sri Lanka in 2017 after the ODI loss.
 However, with many defeats in all formats in 2017, a new coach Chandika Hathurusinghe and a new selection committee handed over the limited-overs captaincy to Mathews for the second time.

 Things were not good for his captaincy, and Sri Lanka lost the first match for Zimbabwe in the Bangladesh tri-series.
 During the match, he suffered a knee injury and was ruled out from the rest of the ODI series.
-Dinesh Chandimal captained the side and won the series as well.
+Dinesh Chandimal captained the team and won the series as well.
 Initial news revealed that Mathews would recover for the Test series against Bangladesh, but he did not recover and hence dropped from the Test squad.
 He also missed T20I series, where Chandimal appointed as the T20I captain.
 This Bangladesh tour was the third-consecutive overseas tour Mathews withdrew from with a hamstring injury, having also done so in 2017 in South Africa and India.
 In 2016, he had missed a full tour of Zimbabwe with "multiple leg injuries" as well.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 Mathews was sacked as the captain of the Sri Lankan ODI and T20 team in September 2018 after a disastrous 2018 Asia Cup campaign where Sri Lanka crashed out of the tournament after losing both their group matches against Bangladesh and Afghanistan.
 Test captain Dinesh Chandimal was named as the replacement for Mathews to captain the limited-overs teams.